GregoireMayrhofer/IRA-and-american-politics/README.md

 # Research questions
 - What themes, hashtags, politicians are mostly addressed?
 - Has the writing style changed over time?
 Is it very different depending on the autor?
-- What strategies did IRA implement?
-- What strategy does the IRA adopt to mock real users?
+- What strategies did IRA implement to broadcast their views? and to mock real users?

 # Contribution
 - Arnaud : Detection of IRA strategy, trend detections, Report